acycliq/visage/README.md

 <img src="viewer/assets/screenshot.jpg" alt="Your image title"/>

 ## Instructions
-You can use your own data, cell typed or not; Please read below for more details
+You can feed your own data, cell typed or not; Please read below for more details

 #### Intro
 Download/clone the master branch from this repo.
 All the necessary code will be under the `\viewer\js\` directory.